ansible/ansible/docs/docsite/rst/user_guide/intro_adhoc.rst

 .. code-block:: bash

-    $ ansible all -m setup
+    $ ansible all -m ansible.builtin.setup

-You can also filter this output to display only certain facts, see the :ref:`setup <setup_module>` module documentation for details.
+You can also filter this output to display only certain facts, see the :ref:`ansible.builtin.setup <setup_module>` module documentation for details.

 Now that you understand the basic elements of Ansible execution, you are ready to learn to automate repetitive tasks using :ref:`Ansible Playbooks <playbooks_intro>`.